-Are you visiting Puerto Vallarta want to see the Marietas Islands?
+Are you visiting Puerto Vallarta and want to visit the Marietas Islands?
 While planning an Islas Marietas tour for myself, I realized that the internet is full of vague information about how to get to the islands and just what you can or can’t do there.
 Here’s what you need to know if you want to see the islands.

-This post contains affiliate links.
+This article contains affiliate links.
 That means I might earn a commission, at no extra cost to you, if you buy or book something through a link I provide.
 This keeps Southerner Says online and on the road.
 Thank you for your support.

 Where Are the Marieta Islands?